Transportation in Portland, Oregon: Airports

 The Port of Portland's Hillsboro Airport (IATA: HIO, ICAO: KHIO) is an executive and general aviation airport located in Hillsboro, Oregon, and it the second busiest airport in the state.
-It is connected to the metropolitan area by the MAX Blue Line, and is the starting point for many corporate and charter flights, including Nike, Inc.
+It is connected to the metropolitan area by the MAX Blue and Red lines, and is the starting point for many corporate and charter flights, including Nike, Inc.

 Troutdale Airport also serves the area.
 Portland is also served by Wiley's Seaplane Port, a private seaplane base on the Willamette.

 Portland is home to Oregon's only public use heliport, the Portland Downtown Heliport (ICAO: 61J).

 Other alternatives

 Portlanders living downtown or in nearby neighborhoods have car sharing as an alternative, through Zipcar, which acquired Flexcar in 2007.
 As of 2017, there are over 5,000 members sharing 250 vehicles which are located in neighborhoods such as the Pearl District, Old Town Chinatown, the Lloyd District, Hawthorne, and Brooklyn.